Kate Wynne-Eyton

 I painted this image in a meditative way to recall happy times and places, to bring peace of mind into present reality and share that with others.
 The rainbow around the sun is something I saw on my travels in Tibet when I was young, although the landscape is a Welsh one, painted from sketches from earlier in the year, and from many overlapping memories of that much loved place.
 The photos are of my first encounter with Tibetan Buddhism, during an unexpected stay at a monastery in the late '90s.
 The title references the book of similar name by Richard Llewellyn.
 It is a way of saying that in the inner world, the grass can be always green.

-This painting of St Dyfnog's Well was an act of prayer when my child was unwell.
-The lotus flower is a symbol of light and purity, which I added when he recovered.
+I painted this image of St Dyfnog's Well as an act of prayer when my child was unwell.
+The lotus flower is a symbol of light and purity, which I added when he recovered, feeling thankful.

 My response to a music event at a Sussex coppice wood at the beginning of May, which marked the migratory return of the nightingale.
 The tall trees in the background are coppiced oak.
 They grew into that shape when competing with other trees, hornbeams, recently harvested and regenerating from their huge, intact root systems, leaving the slender oaks towering high above.
 Lying in the grass that starry night, I listened to the interwoven song of woman and nightingale and was transported somewhere transcendent.
 The flame-like woman is both real and of the present moment, and also a ghost from past times, brought to mind by story telling around the fire that evening.